 - carers aged 16 or over (including people with parental responsibility for a disabled child)

 - elderly people who need community care services

 You can pay for a range of services to meet your social care needs identified in your support plan.
 Services include:

-You can search Surrey Information Point for services in your area.
+You can search Connect to Support Surrey for services in your area.

 What can't I use direct payments for?

 You can't use direct payments to pay for: